Probability distributions for kinetic roughening in the Kardar-Parisi-Zhang growth with long-range temporal and spatial correlations: Introduction

 where $h(x,t)$ is the interface height in position $x$ and time $t$, $\nu$ is the surface tension describing relaxation of the interface, $\lambda$ is the nonlinear coefficient, representing lateral growth, and $\eta(x,t)$ is stochastic force that usually is uncorrelated

-Previous research has indicated that surface roughening processes exhibit scaling behaviors\cite{Family1985,Zhang1990,Hentschel1991,Hanfei1993}, which are often characterized by the rms fluctuation of surface and interface height.
-To describe the characteristic of kinetic roughening, one often uses interface width that is defined by\cite{Barabasi1995}
+Previous research has indicated that surface roughening processes exhibit scaling behaviors\cite{Family1985,Zhang1990,Hentschel1991,Hanfei1993}, which are often characterized by the fluctuation of surface and interface height.
+To describe the characteristic of kinetic roughening, {one often uses the squared interface width that is defined by\cite{Barabasi1995}